A pattern that I often encounter when developing forms is a form containing a hasMany

 The first argument contains all the ingredient values (note that we have to manually include the foreign key recipe_id

 ).
-The second argument lists the column(s) that uniquely identify the records (in this case we use the id
+The second argument lists the column(s) that uniquely identify the records.

 For the deleting of the missing ingredients, we can use whereNotIn